-1. Keyboard: It is the most common and main input device for computers.
+- Keyboard: It is the most common and main input device for computers.
 The data is inputted by typing on the keyboard.
 It consists of 104 keys in total.
 It contains numeric keys, alphabet keys, and different function keys as well.
-Earlier, it was connected to the computer via cable, now as the technology has advanced, so you can connect a keyboard using Bluetooth.
+Earlier, it was connected to the computer via cable, now as technology has advanced, you can connect a keyboard using Bluetooth.

-4. Track Ball: It is a device much like an upside-down mouse.
-It does not use much space for a movement like a mouse.
+- Track Ball: It is a device much like an upside-down mouse.
+It does not use much space for movement like a mouse.
 As the trackball remains stationary and the user moves the ball in various directions, it affects the screen movements directly.

-5. Light Pen: It is a light-sensitive device and it is touched to the CRT screen where it can detect, raster on the screen as it passes by and, with the help of this user can draw anything like lines, figures or any objects.
+- Light Pen: It is a light-sensitive device and it is touched to the CRT screen where it can detect, a raster on the screen as it passes by and, with the help of this user can draw anything like lines, figures, or any objects.

-6. Microphone: It is a kind of voice input system which can be attached to a computer system to record sounds.
+- Microphone: It is a kind of voice input system that can be attached to a computer system to record sounds.
 It converts human speech or voice into electrical signals.
 This electrical signal is processed by the computer and the word is recognized.

-8. Bar Code Reader: It is used to read bar codes and convert them into electric pulse which will further processed by the computer.
-Here, the bar code is data that is coded into white and black lines(or light and dark lines).
+- Bar Code Reader: It is used to read bar codes and convert them into electric pulse which will further processed by the computer.
+Here, the barcode is data that is coded into white and black lines(or light and dark lines).

 These are the devices that are used to display the output of any task given to the computer in human-readable form.